jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 # Configuring SRIOV Intel E810 NIC with ZTP.

-In this tutorial we will see the different steps to use ZTP to configure Intel E810 NICs.
+In this tutorial we will see the different steps to use ZTP, to configure Intel E810 NICs from an Openshift cluster.
 It covers:

 * Deploy an Single Node Openshift with ZTP

 * Checking your E810 available cards and ports

 * Automatically configure your E810 cards with ZTP.
-Configuration about: PerformanceProfile and the SRIOV Operator.

-We will use a server HPE DL380 with different Intel E810 cards.
+As our SNO, we will use a server HPE DL380 with some Intel E810 cards.
+These are pretty new card, that for example, will need latest versions of the traffic simulator.

-This tutorial makes special focus on configuring the SRIOV Operator, due to this server has 2 Intel E810 XXVDA and 2 Intel E810 CDA4.

 The SNO deployment and configuration will be done using [Red Hat ZTP](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html/scalability_and_performance/ztp-deploying-disconnected) (Zero Touch Provisioning).
 Which is based on ACM (Advanced Cluster Management), ArgoCD (to sync a git repository with an Openshift/Kubernetes cluster) and a set of tools called ZTP.
 These tools provide two new CRs, one for defining clusters (Siteconfig) and other for defining policies/configurations (PolicyGenTemplate)

-Finally, with the SRIOV cards configured, we will run an example of using these cards with DPDK.
+Finally, with the cluster deployed and the SRIOV cards configured, we will run some tests.

 # Deploy an SNO using ZTP SiteConfig